freshwaterfish1/uconninteractive/README.md

 # UConn Interactive
-A virtual reality experience showcasing the University of Connecticut
+A virtual reality experience showcasing the University of Connecticut.
+If you are looking for more information, and the development blog please go here <http://freshwaterfish1.github.io/uconninteractive/>